williaz/TechRefresher/Core_Spring.md

 ## Spring Security

-• What are authentication and authorization?
+### What are authentication and authorization?
 Which must come first?
+- Authentication: verify user
+- Authorization: permission

-- [x] Is security a cross cutting concern?
+### Is security a cross cutting concern?
 How is it implemented internally?
 - Spring Security, a security framework implemented with Spring AOP and servlet filters.
   - provides declarative security
   - web request level: servlet filter
+    - First of all a servlet filter of the type DelegatingFilterProxy is configured.
+    - The DelegatingFilterProxy delegates to a FilterChainProxy.
+The FilterChainProxy is defined as a Spring bean and takes one or more SecurityFilterChain instances as constructor parameter(s).
+    - A SecurityFilterChain associates a request URL pattern with a list of (security) filters.
   - method invocation level: AOP

-- [x] What is the delegating filter proxy?
+## What is the delegating filter proxy?
+- implement javax.servlet.Filter
+- Spring’s DelegatingFilterProxy provides the link between web.xml and the application context.
 - DelegatingFilterProxy intercept requests coming into the application and delegate them to a bean whose ID is springSecurityFilterChain.
+- Proxy for a standard Servlet Filter, delegating to a Spring-managed bean that implements the Filter interface.

-- [x] What is the security filter chain?
+### What is the security filter chain?

 - springSecurityFilterChain bean is a FilterChainProxy.
 It’s a single filter that chains together one or more additional filters.
+- It maps a particular URL pattern to a list of filters built up from the bean names specified in the filters element, and combines them in a bean of type SecurityFilterChain.
+The pattern attribute takes an Ant Paths and the most specific URIs should appear first [7].
+At runtime the FilterChainProxy will locate the first URI pattern that matches the current web request and the list of filter beans specified by the filters attribute will be applied to that request.
+The filters will be invoked in the order they are defined, so you have complete control over the filter chain which is applied to a particular URL.

-• What is a security context?
+### What is a security context?

+- SecurityContextHolder, to provide access to the SecurityContext. default: ThreadLocal
+- SecurityContext, to hold the Authentication and possibly request-specific security information.
+- Authentication, to represent the principal in a Spring Security-specific manner.
+- GrantedAuthority, to reflect the application-wide permissions granted to a principal.
+- UserDetails, to provide the necessary information to build an Authentication object from your application’s DAOs or other source of security data.
+- UserDetailsService, to create a UserDetails when passed in a String-based username (or certificate ID or the like).

-- [x] What does the ** pattern in an antMatcher or mvcMatcher do?
+### What does the ** pattern in an antMatcher or mvcMatcher do?
-? matches one character
+- ? matches one character
-* matches zero or more characters
+- * one level, matches zero or more characters
-** matches zero or more 'directories' in a path
+- ** all leve, matches zero or more 'directories' in a path

-- [x] Why is the usage of mvcMatcher recommended over antMatcher? mvcMatcher uses the same rules that Spring MVC uses for matching (when using @RequestMapping annotation). antMatchers("/secured") matches only the exact /secured URL mvcMatchers("/secured") matches /secured as well as /secured/, /secured.html, /secured.xyz
+### Why is the usage of mvcMatcher recommended over antMatcher?
+- mvcMatcher uses the same rules that Spring MVC uses for matching (when using @RequestMapping annotation).
+- antMatchers("/secured") matches only the exact /secured URL
+- mvcMatchers("/secured") matches /secured as well as /secured/, /secured.html, /secured.xyz

-• Does Spring Security support password hashing?
+### Does Spring Security support password hashing?
 What is salting?
+- Password hashing is the process of calculating a hash-value for a password.
+- PasswordEncoder
+- a salt is random data that is used as an additional input to a one-way function that hashes data, a password or passphrase.
+Salts are used to safeguard passwords in storage.
+  - A new salt is randomly generated for each password.

-• Why do you need method security?
-What type of object is typically secured at the method level (think of its purpose not its Java type). data
+### Why do you need method security?
+What type of object is typically secured at the method level (think of its purpose not its Java type).
+- service layer

-• What do @PreAuthorized and @RolesAllowed do?
+### What do @PreAuthorized and @RolesAllowed do?
 What is the difference between them?
+- It is recommended to use the @PreAuthorize annotation in new applications over @Secured
+- RolesAllowed: only supports role-based security.

-• How are these annotations implemented?
+### How are these annotations implemented?
 AOP pointcut

-• In which security annotation are you allowed to use SpEL?
+### In which security annotation are you allowed to use SpEL?
-4
+- 4: @PreAuthoriz2, @PostAuthorize, @PreFilter, @PostFilter

 ## AOP
 Aspect oriented programming

-- [x] What is the concept of AOP?
+### What is the concept of AOP?
 Which problem does it solve?
 What is a cross cutting concern?
 - a crosscutting concern: functionality that affects multiple points of an application.
 - cross-cutting concerns are conceptually separate from (but often embedded directly within) the application’s business logic.
 - With AOP, you still define the common functionality in one place, but you can declaratively define how and where this functionality is applied without having to modify the class to which you’re applying the new feature.
 Crosscutting concerns can now be modularized into special classes called aspects.

-- [x] Name three typical cross cutting concerns.
+### Name three typical cross cutting concerns.
 - logging, transactions, security, and caching

-- [x] What two problems arise if you don't solve a cross cutting concern via AOP?
+### What two problems arise if you don't solve a cross cutting concern via AOP?
 - A common object-oriented technique for reusing common functionality is to apply inheritance or delegation.
 - Inheritance can lead to a **brittle object hierarchy** if the same base class is used throughout an application
 - Delegation can be **cumbersome** because complicated calls to the delegate object may be required.

-- [x] What is a pointcut, a join point, an advice, an aspect, weaving?
+### What is a pointcut, a join point, an advice, an aspect, weaving?
 - Advice: the **task** of an aspect
   - Advice defines both the what and the when of an aspect
   - Spring: Advice take place when: Before, After, After-returning, After-throwing, Around